 A weekend in Rome: Friday afternoon

-You can get to Rome early in the afternoon and leave your baggage at the hotel (the best area for your accommodation is the historic centre and especially the area around Piazza di Spagna, to have all the main attractions within walking distance and save money and time avoiding chaotic public transports).
+You can get to Rome early in the afternoon and leave your baggage at the hotel (the best area for your accommodation in the historic center and especially the area around Piazza di Spagna, to have all the main attractions within walking distance and save money and time avoiding chaotic public transports).

 Your first stop can be Trinità dei Monti Church (in Piazza della Trinità dei Monti 3).
 It is one of the most photographed places in Rome.
-From here, you’ll enjoy a beautiful view of the city and the famous Piazza di Spagna, located just below the staircase.
+From here, you’ll enjoy a beautiful view of the city and the famous Piazza di Spagna, located just below the Spanish Steps, one of Rome’s most famous landmarks.
 In front of the church, you can also see the Obelisco Sallustiano, one of the many obelisks you’ll encounter in the streets of Rome.

 Down the stairs, Piazza di Spagna will welcome you with its lively atmosphere and its famous fountain called “Barcaccia”.
 This square owes its name to the Spanish Embassy, which established its headquarters here in the XVIIth Century.
 Now, you can either have an ice cream and taste it sitting on the stairs, like locals often do on sunny days, or walk along via Condotti, the heart of Roman shopping district.